getchip/PocketCHIP-Docs/source/includes/_using-derp.md

 ![Scratch installed](images/screen_scratchinstalled.jpg)

 ### Auto Update
-CHIP will automatically look for any updates and alert you if updates are available for your existing software and DERP operating system.
+CHIP will automatically look for any updates and alert you if updates are available for your existing software and the operating system.

 ### apt-get